Dr Abi Rowson

 I took my undergraduate degree in Philosophy at the University of Leeds, where I wrote a dissertation on Aristotle’s Poetics, his biology, and the metaphor of the female body.
 My interest in the intersections between philosophy and literature continued in my postgraduate work, where I considered, among other things, what poetry and fiction might offer moral reasoning, compared with analytical philosophy.
 My Master's dissertation focused on moral theory, in particular, Bernard Williams and contemporary Aristotelians.
 An interest in personhood -- the particular and the perspectival -- continued in my doctoral thesis and remains now in my post-doctoral research.

-I returned to academic life, after some intensive Italian language-learning, to write a PhD thesis entitled, 'Theologians as Persons in Dante's Commedia' , as an AHRC-funded student on the Leeds-Warwick project, 'Dante and Late Medieval Florence: Theology in Poetry, Practice and Society'.
+I was an AHRC-funded student on the Leeds-Warwick project, 'Dante and Late Medieval Florence: Theology in Poetry, Practice and Society'.
+My thesis was entitled 'Theologians as Persons in Dante's Commedia'.

 Since November 2017 I have been Grant Support Postdoctoral Fellow in the School of Languages, Cultures and Societies, where I provide strategic support to academic colleagues writing large research grant applications, and contribute to the development of the School's Impact Case Studies.